-Sustaining Ourselves - breaking free from burn-out
+Sustaining Ourselves: breaking free from burnout & stress retreat

-This retreat takes place in the very special setting of Grade 1-listed Sharpham House in South Devon, surrounded by tranquil gardens within a designated Area of Outstanding Natural Beauty.
+It takes place in the very special setting of Grade 1-listed Sharpham House in South Devon, surrounded by tranquil gardens within a designated Area of Outstanding Natural Beauty.

 - You need rest, replenishment, renewal and inspiration.